imperial-qore/TranAD/README.md

 - Visualization of attention score (Plot) :
 	- Truncated (say 5 dimension time-series data) with colormap of attention scores for each dimension (like github)

+- Visualization of encodings (Plot) : (like in AAAI 2021 paper)
+	- Plot of ground truth, prediction, label, anomaly score with tSNE
+	- tSNE plot of embeddings on SMD dataset for different time-series dimensions.

 - Dataset Statistics (Table) :
 	- Dimension
 	- Size (training and testing)